ml-sudocode/Synthetix_price-arb-opps/readme.md

 See here for a [sample implementation](/data-extraction/pyth-query.ipynb) of the data call.

-(2) CEX price data, such as for Binance, can be accessed through the Binance API: https://fapi.binance.com.
+(2) CEX price data is assumed to be the same as Pyth price data.

-See here for a [sample implementation](/data-extraction/binance-query.ipynb) of the data call.
+Note: this particular version of the repo assumes that the price of a token on a CEX is the same as the price provided by Pyth.
+This is a reasonable assumption as Pyth prices are pulled from a variety of inputs including CEXes.
+While it is better to pull the price from the CEX, there is no way for an individual to pull the price of a token on a CEX like Binance at a specific instant; the Binance API today only provides price info in discrete time periods (e.g. for a chosen 5-minute period, the Binance API provides the high/low/mid prices.)
+An earlier version of the repo (before 19 May 2024) assumed the price deviation to be the max difference between the calculated Synthetix price (incorporating Pyth price and skew data) and the min/max Binance price for the closest 5-minute time period, but that approach was determined to be less accurate.

 (3) Data updated when a trade is executed on Synthetix, i.e. skew, OI, price.

 <!-- TO DISCUSS -->

-_Note: While historical price data from CEX or Pyth tends to be continuous due to large volumes of trading, historical price and skew data on Synthetix are only updated when a trade is executed.
+_Note: While historical price data from Pyth tends to be continuous due to large volumes of trading, historical price and skew data on Synthetix are only updated when a trade is executed.
 Therefore, for the same time period, the data set for Synthetix is smaller than that of the other sources._

 (4) skewScale during the chosen period.
 It is manually determined by a risk management procedure and usually changed infrequently (weeks or months).